robbymilo/hugo-vue-starter/README.md

 These instructions will get you a copy of the project up and running on your local machine for development of a new Hugo theme.
 This repo is meant to be forked.

+I've added a test Vue.js component, png, svg, and font to make sure everything is compiling properly.

 ### Prerequisites

 * Node >= 12.1.0